6510nl/DevOps64/README.md

     sudo ./svc.sh start

-The runner can be installed as a service, as per documentation; [Configuring the self-hosted runner application as a service](https://docs.github.com/en/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service)
+For more information on the service, see; [Configuring the self-hosted runner application as a service](https://docs.github.com/en/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service)

 ---